william-dawson/NTPoly/Examples/ComplexMatrix/ReadMe.md

 > [1 - i, 0]

+## Build System

+See the premade matrix example for details.
+Build with something like:

+Fortran Build Instructions:
+mpif90 main.f90 -o example \
+  -I../../Build/include \
+  -L../../Build/lib -lNTPoly -fopenmp -llapack

+C++ Build Instructions:
+mpicxx main.cc -c \
+  -I../../Source/CPlusPlus -I../../Source/C

+mpif90 main.o -o example \
+  -L../../Build/lib -lNTPolyCPP -lNTPolyWrapper -lNTPoly -fopenmp -lstdc++ \
+  -llapack

+(for the intel compiler, build an intermediate main.o object using the C++ compiler, and link with the fortran compiler using the flags:
+-qopenmp -cxxlib -nofor_main.
+When using Clang, use -lc++ instead of -lstdc++).

 ## Program Usage

 First you need to generate the input and comparison matrix.
 This can be done